ysharplanguage/FastJsonParser/README.md

 JSON.NET's deserialization performances are great, and so are ServiceStack's - really, they are already - but I would like to have something of my own in my toolbox much smaller/manageable (in terms of # of SLOC), and simpler to extend, for whatever unforeseen requirements of the deserialization process (from JSON text into CLR types and values) I may have to tackle.

-Put otherwise: by design, thru their respective feature sets, both JSON.NET's and ServiceStack's make (and that's perfectly natural) a number of assumptions for the most frequent use cases of custom deserialization they're interested in, with this or that "shape" of JSON, and how to easily solve these problems in a more or less generic fashion (i.e., via their "custom converters", and the like).

-From an earlier experiment on that other project, I already know that my problem space will be quite different.
-I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - there is "no silver bullet" / "one size fits all" for that), but instead I will only need a *specific* way to solve it, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performances).
+From an earlier experiment on that other project, I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - as there is "no silver bullet" / "one size fits all" for that matter), but instead I will only need a *specific* way to solve it, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performances).

 Finally, this parser/deserializer is/was a nice learning opportunity for me to verify by myself what I had read many times before, that is, where exactly the parsing slowdowns and memory consumption costs most often come from.